 - To promote the techniques of mutuality and mutual assistance;

 - The welfare of members as may be decided by the Board;

 - Financing of procurement, marketing, processing or other activities such as extending of credit facilities or any other financial assistance to its producer members.

-- Any other activity (ancillary or incidental to the main objectives of the producer company) in order to promote the mutual assistance amongst the producer members and the lines of principles of mutuality.
+- Any other activity (ancillary or incidental to the main objectives of the producer company) in order to promote mutual assistance amongst the producer members and the lines of principles of mutuality.

-Note: Primary produce has been defined under the Companies Act 1956 as a produce arising from agriculture by a farmer which includes animal husbandry, floriculture, horticulture, viticulture, pisciculture, re-vegetation, bee raising, forestry, forest products and farming plantation products, produce of hand-loom, handicraft and other cottage industries.
+Note: Primary produce has been defined under the Companies Act 1956 as produce arising from agriculture by a farmer which includes animal husbandry, floriculture, horticulture, viticulture, pisciculture, re-vegetation, bee raising, forestry, forest products and farming plantation products, produce of hand-loom, handicraft and other cottage industries.

-- Any 10 or more producers (Individuals) can join together to form a production company but there is no upper limit on the number of members.
+- Any 10 or more producers (individuals) can join together to form a production company but there is no upper limit on the number of members.

 - Or, any 2 or more producer institutions can form a producer company.

 - A minimum capital of Rs.
 500,000 is required to incorporate a producer company.